Binomial nomenclature: Derivation of binomial names

-The first part of the name, which identifies the genus, must be a word which can be treated as a Latin singular noun in the nominative case.
+The first part of the name, which identifies the genus, must be a word that can be treated as a Latin singular noun in the nominative case.
 It must be unique within the purview of each nomenclatural code, but can be repeated between them.
 Thus Huia recurvata is an extinct species of plant, found as fossils in Yunnan, China, whereas Huia masonii is a species of frog found in Java, Indonesia.

 The second part of the name, which identifies the species within the genus, is also treated grammatically as a Latin word.
 It can have one of a number of forms: